-• OPEC refuses to increase quotas

-- Numerous reports say Russian production is likely to begin decreasing soon - Little hope for US, North Sea, Mexico - Canadian oil sands contribution is very small - Recent discoveries have been small, relative to what is needed - New production techniques can lead to sudden drop-offs - ---Followed by small dribble for years from EOR
+- OPEC refuses to increase quotas - ---Possible small increase by Saudi Arabia - Russian production has begun decreasing - Little hope for US, North Sea, Mexico - Canadian oil sands contribution is very small - Recent discoveries have been small, relative to what is needed - New production techniques can lead to sudden drop-offs - ---Followed by small dribble for years from EOR

-Comments: We have problems almost everywhere we look.
-OPEC doesn't look like it is willing/able to increase production; Russia, which is the biggest part of the Former Soviet Union, looks like it is about to begin to decline; and there are a huge number of countries already postpeak, like the United States, Mexico, and the countries that make up North Sea production.
+Comments: Production going forward is uncertain.
+OPEC doesn't seem to willing/able to increase production by more than a token amount; Russia, which is the biggest part of the Former Soviet Union, seems to have begun to decline; and there are a huge number of countries already postpeak, like the United States, Mexico, and the countries that make up North Sea production.